devmetal/simple-graphql-assembler/README.md

 ## simple-graphql-assembler

-The main goal of this package is to create type definitions and resolvers based on the selected folder .qql and resolver.js files.
-The main funtion will create the input tpyeDefs and resolvers for the AppolloServer by searching for .qql and .resolver.js files.
+The main goal of this package is to create type definitions and resolvers based on the selected folder .gql and .resolver.js files.
+The main funtion will create the input tpyeDefs and resolvers for the AppolloServer by searching for .gql and .resolver.js files.

-The qql file formats are not validated, just simply reduced to a one string variable.
+The .gql file formats are not validated, just simply reduced to a one string variable.

 ```gql
 // hero.gql